docsforadobe/javascript-tools-guide/docs/user-interface-tools/scriptui-programming-model.md

   ```

 The `window` dimensions define the size of the *content region* of the window, or that portion of the window
 that a script can directly control.
-The actual window size is typically larger, because the host platform’s
+The actual window size is typically larger, because the host platform's
 window system typically adds title bars and borders.
 The `bounds` property for a `Window` refers only to its
 content region.
 To determine the bounds of the frame surrounding the content region of a window, use
 the `Window.frameBounds` property.